boldsuck/haveno-reto-docs/docs/haveno-ui/backing_up_application_data.md

 ### 4. Export Tor state

-If you want to carry over a particular onion address (and keep your local reputation), you can replace the xmr_mainnet/tor/hiddenservice folder in your data directory with the one from your backup.
+If you want to carry over a particular onion address (and keep your local reputation), you can replace the `xmr_mainnet/tor/hiddenservice` folder in your data directory with the one from your backup.

 ### 5. Export trade history

-In `Portfolio` -> `History` you'll find an Export to CSV button to export your trade history.
+In `Portfolio` -> `History` you'll find an `Export to CSV` button to export your trade history.
 There's no way to import this data back into Haveno-reto, but it can be useful to have a copy of this data for yourself for record-keeping, analysis, etc.

 ### 6. Export transaction history

-In ''Funds' -> `Transactions` you'll find an Export to CSV button to export your trade history.
+In `Funds` -> `Transactions` you'll find an `Export to CSV` button to export your trade history.
 There's no way to import this data back into Haveno-reto, but it can be useful to have a copy of this data for yourself for record-keeping, analysis, etc.

-# Restore Haveno data
+## Restore Haveno data

 Restoring application data can be useful to bring back payment accounts, onion addresses, and other items from a backup—or to move your Haveno-reto instance to an entirely new machine.
 You can restore an entire data directory at once, or just the parts you want.